 7. Previous Attempts ASK: Have you ever tried to kill yourself?
-Yes No Ö ASK: How long ago?
+Yes No Ö ricempes ASK: How long ago?
 ASK: What did you do?
 What happened?
-L 8.
+Changes in Mond ASV.
+In the next was been seen followed that you stand do not think you would be 8.
 Changes in Mood / Behavior ASK: In the past year, have you ever felt so sad that you stopped doing things you usually do or things that you enjoy?
-Yes No ļ ASK: What are the activities you no longer do?
+Yes No l· ASK: What are the activities you no longer do?
 ASSESS: Has the student demonstrated abrupt changes in behaviors?
 Describe.
-Yes No • ASSESS: Has the student demonstrated recent, dramatic changes in mood and/or $\overline{\Box}$ \vdash appearance?
+Yes No Ļ " ASSESS: Has the student demonstrated recent, dramatic changes in mood and/or appearance?
 Describe.
-Yes No - L 9.
-Stressors ASK: Has anyone close to you ever died by suicide?
+Yes No • 9 Stressors ASK: Has anyone close to you ever died by suicide?
 Who?
 How long ago?
-How?
-Yes No

-ASK: Has someone close to you died recently or have you been separated from someone who is important to you? (e.g., death, parent separation/divorce, relationship breakup) Yes No ļĻ ASK: Has anything stressful/traumatic happened to you? (e.g. domestic violence, Yes No Ċ community violence, natural disaster) 162 NO ASK: Have you experienced victimization or been the target of bullying/harassment/ \vdash discrimination?
+How? \vdash - 01.
+233013 Total has anyone diese to you ever alea by saidlee.
+This how long ago.
+How.
+Yes No ľ ASK: Has someone close to you died recently or have you been separated from someone Yes who is important to you? (e.g., death, parent separation/divorce, relationship breakup) res No ASK: Has anything stressful/traumatic happened to you? (e.g. domestic violence, П \vdash community violence, natural disaster) Yes No - ASK: Have you experienced victimization or been the target of bullying/harassment/ discrimination?
 Describe.
-Yes No - 10.
-Mental Illness ASSESS: Does the student have a history of mental illness (e.g. depression, conduct or anxiety disorder)?
-Yes No Ļ l· 11.
+Yes No -

+10. Mental Illness ASSESS: Does the student have a history of mental illness (e.g. depression, conduct or anxiety disorder)?
+Yes No Ľ 11.
 Substance Use ASK: Do you use alcohol or drugs?
 Which ones?
 How often?
 How much?
-Yes No • 12.
+Yes □ No 口 12.
 Protective Factors ASK: Do you have an adult at school that you can go to for help?
-Yes No P l ASK: Do you have an adult outside of school, such as at home or in the community, that you Yes can go to for help?
-162 No ASK: What are your plans for the future?
-Yes No ASSESS: Can the student readily name plans for the future, indicating a reason to live?
-Yes No ļ
+Yes No 닏 ASK: Do you have an adult outside of school, such as at home or in the community, that you can go to for help?
+Yes No ASK: What are your plans for the future?
+Yes No - ASSESS: Can the student readily name plans for the future, indicating a reason to live?
+Yes No ļĻ